merlinblack/NigeLib/README.md

 a class, as long as there is some way of retrieving the instance.
 Two static classes are supplied - ConfigFacade, and DatabaseConnectionManagerFacade.

-Headlinks is a small class for managing Javascript and CSS links.
-It adds the time stamp of the file modification to the file name, causing the users browser to reload the file if it has changed.
-Dependencies can be defined between files, to not only make sure that a dependency is included as well, but also included beforehand.
-To use this you will need to use mod_rewrite or equivalent with something like the contents of src/Headlinks.htaccess.

 SimpleTemplate is a class to help with rendering simple templates in the form of PHP code.
 It does not try to be a templating engine, however for basic separation of view and model it does the job.